2023 Best Value Communication & Journalism Master's Degree Schools in Vermont

 Best Communication & Journalism Master's Degree School

-Our 2023 rankings named Champlain College the best value school in Vermont for communication and journalism students working on their master’s degree.
-Located in the small city of Burlington, Champlain is a private not-for-profit college with a small student population.
+Our analysis found Champlain College to be the best value school for communication and journalism students who want to pursue a master’s degree in Vermont.
+Located in the city of Burlington, Champlain is a private not-for-profit college with a small student population.

 The average tuition and fees for an in-state graduate student at Champlain are $14,310 a year.